wiverson/maven-site-docs-example/README.md

 This is a Java project showing how to set up Apache Maven to generate a wide array of useful reports.
 You can see the generated reports for [this project here](https://wiverson.github.io/maven-site-docs-example/).

-Without a doubt, the most helpful reports for me include the [code coverage report](https://wiverson.github.io/maven-site-docs-example/jacoco/index.html) and the [automatic dependency checker](https://wiverson.github.io/maven-site-docs-example/dependency-updates-report.html) - it's very nice to see what dependencies are out of date!
+Some reports I use on every project include the [code coverage report](https://wiverson.github.io/maven-site-docs-example/jacoco/index.html) and the [automatic dependency checker](https://wiverson.github.io/maven-site-docs-example/dependency-updates-report.html) - it's very nice to see what dependencies are out of date!

-As of this writing the reports include:

-- Dependency & plugin update checks (via )
+Included reports:

+- Dependencies.
+Find out if any of your code or plugin dependencies are out of date.
-- Change log
+- Change log & SCM change info.
+Pull GitHub info and show what's changed.
-- File activity
-- Developer activity
-- javadoc (main and test)
+- Issues.
+Show open issues in GitHub.
-- Clickable HTML version of source (main and test)
+- Source x-ref.
+Clickable version of source code (prod & test).
-- Tag list (find all the TODOs in comments)
+- Tag list.
+Find all of TODOs in your code.
-- JDepend, JavaNCSS reports (complexity analysis)
-- Copy-paste detector
+- JDepend.
+Various quality metrics.
+- JavaNCSS.
+Various code metrics for complexity, etc.
+- CPD.
+Find copy/pasted code in the repo.
+- PMD.
+Finds bugs & bad code.
+- Surefire.
+Test report, including execution times.
+- Checkstyle.
+Check for coding style issues.
+- JaCoCo.
+Code coverage reporting - how much code are your tests actually hitting?
-- PMD, CheckStyle, and SpotBugs to help you find errors
+- SpotBugs.
+Static code analysis to find bugs.
-- JaCoCo for code coverage

 This [project includes a GitHub Action](https://github.com/wiverson/maven-site-docs-example/blob/main/.github/workflows/maven-package.yml) which automatically publishes the [generated documentation](https://wiverson.github.io/maven-site-docs-example/) to